Lousios Gorge Hike: A Spectacular Scenic Monastery Trail

 A few more steps further on the Lousios Gorge Hiking path, you arrive at the more modern Philosophou Monastery.
 Here, we were warmly welcomed by a cheerful monk who offered us water and Turkish Delight – a sweet start to our visit.

-Our visit to the Modern Philosophou Monastery then became a comedy of errors in the most endearing way.
+Our visit to the Modern Philosophou Monastery became a comedy of errors in the most endearing way.

 The friendly monk presented us with a book detailing the monastery’s long history, dating back to 963 AD.
 He seemed to be waiting as we read the passage he was showing us.
 I thought Lars was reading intently, and he believed I was absorbed in the text.
 Only later did we confess to each other that we were both just pretending!